TeskaLabs/asab/docs/contributing.md

     chmod u+x .git/hooks/pre-commit
     ```

-We shall provide some parts of the PEP8 Style Guide that we are focused on.
+These are the parts of the PEP8 Style Guide we care about the most:

 ### Tabs